Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Numerical results under various scenarios -2

 \section{Numerical results under various scenarios -2}

 Following existing studies \cite{CWH11, M76, T87, W12a}, we also report numerical results obtained under the $t$-distribution.
-As in the existing literature, these results indicate that the proposed method successfully attains robustness even when the data follow a $t$-distribution.
+As in the existing literature, these results indicate that the proposed Tyler type estimator successfully attains robustness even when the data follow a $t$-distribution.

+In this section, the data, including outliers, are generated from a $t$-distribution.
+This setting corresponds to the case of unclustered outliers, and none of the estimators exhibit breakdown behavior.
+The curves representing the performance of TME, LNSMI, SSCM, and the proposed Tyler type estimator nearly overlap.